 Don’t let the different names fool you – 3 Card Poker has a set of clearly established rules that apply to all tables regardless of where they are or how they choose to call it.

 Also, don’t be easily confused.
-Just watch the video to learn what is 3-Card Poker:
+Just watch the video to learn what is Three-Card Poker:

-3 Card Poker may seem like two games in one, but it’s still a very simple casino game to understand, learn and play.
+Three Card Poker may seem like two games in one, but it’s still a very simple casino game to understand, learn, and play.